rubygems/rubygems.org/CONTRIBUTING.md

 provide pass-through caching for RubyGems.org, as well as host private gems for your organization..**

+#### Environment (Docker)
+There is a `docker-compose.yml` file inside the project that easily lets you spin up services that the application depends on such as: postgresql, memcached & elasticsearch.

+* Install Docker.
+See instructions at https://docs.docker.com/engine/installation/
+* run `docker-compose up` to start the required services.

+Follow the instructions below on how to install Bundler and setup the database.

 #### Environment (OS X)

 * Use Ruby 2.3.5